betaott/betaott.github.io/_posts/2019-09-22-what-is-abr-or-adaptive-bitrate-streaming.md

 - ott

 ---
-**ABR stands for Adaptive Bit-Rate streaming and it broadly describes the process by which the quality and bitrate of video and audio are adaptively varied to ensure smooth delivery over the internet.**
+ABR stands for Adaptive Bit-Rate streaming and it broadly describes the process by which the quality and bitrate of video and audio are adaptively varied to ensure smooth delivery over the internet.

 It is very different from how CBR and VBR operate and an understanding of ABR will make the concepts of video streaming easy to understand.

 <br>

-## **Why do we need ABR?**
+## **Why do we need ABR streaming?**

 To understand the need for ABR, we first have to recognize that **internet streaming is best-effort**.
 There are no absolute guarantees on the speed/bandwidth, efficiency, error resilience of streaming over the internet.